coder/docs/guides/admin/timescale-migration.md

 ---
 title: Database migration
-description: Learn how to migrate data from Coder's built-in PostgreSQL database to an external PostgreSQL instance.
+description: Learn how to migrate data from Coder's built-in database.
 ---

 By default, Coder deploys a built-in database in the installation's Kubernetes